 Cliddesden Primary School is located in beautiful countryside and was originally built to serve the people from three neighbouring villages.
 This is still true today although now, pupils also come from surrounding areas of Basingstoke including Hatch Warren, Beggarwood, Kempshott and Brighton Hill.
 Links with the community are well established and very good relationships exist between governors, parents and staff.

 The school was built in 1876 extended in 2001 and has 4 classrooms.
 In addition there is a PE/Assembly hall, school office, library, 2 study rooms, and kitchen, in which all meals are cooked on site.

-We are a mixed gender school with pupils aged between 4 and 11.
+We are a fully inclusive school with pupils aged between 4 and 11.
 The classes are organised as follows: Reception and Year 1, Years 1 and 2, Years 3 and 4 and Years 5 and 6.

 To achieve this we will strive to provide a school environment that will be secure, stimulating, supportive and memorable, whereby each child feels valued as part of our community and encouraged to achieve their full potential.

 84.26% of our children are from White British backgrounds

 15.7% of our children are from other ethnic backgrounds

 9.26% of our pupils' first language is not English

 12% of pupils are entitled to receive Free School Meals (FSM)